DevTriadTechs/uirepo/CONTRIBUTE.md

 ### 4. Test Your Design

 Before submitting your design, make sure it works as expected.
-Test the HTML and CSS for responsiveness and accessibility.
+Test the HTML and CSS for responsiveness and accessibility.Test if the javascript works properly.

 ### 5. Commit Your Changes